Basic run-down of the FY Cup:

 Duration of the competition:

 The competition begins with the First-Year Cup Festival on the first Friday of classes at the beginning of the fall semester.
-The team competition ends with the last eligible event prior to Thanksgiving break.
-The individual competition ends with the last eligible event prior to Spring break.
+Intramurals and events will end on the Friday prior to Thanksgiving Break.
+Winners will be announced after the Dean's List is publicized.

 Recognition of Winners: